isc-projects/bind9/doc/dnssec-guide/signing.rst

 to provide the parent zone administrators with the ``DNSKEY`` records (or their corresponding ``DS`` records) that are the secure entry point to the zone.

-Finally, you'll need to update :iscman:`named.conf` to load the signed version of the zone, which looks something like this:
+Finally, :iscman:`named.conf` needs to be updated to load the signed version of the zone, which looks something like this:

 .. code-block:: none